I’m Robert Paugh, a retired university professor. I taught at the university level for 35 years until officially retiring in 2006.

 This blog is here to provide you with jargon-free, easy-to-understand information about health, nutrition, and how you can transition to a plant-based lifestyle.

-Do you see yourself in the above description?
-I know it can be kind of scary.
 We are so busy living our lives that we fail to take notice of the most important things in life – like family and friends.
 We go on living our everyday lives until we are forced to make a change.
 Someday, you will get a wakeup call, like I did, which may require you to make a lifestyle change.
 But why wait until then?
 Start now while you can!

 Nutrition plays an important role in understanding plant-based diets.
 What is good nutrition?
 There’s a lot of truth in the adage, “You are what you eat.”
 Good nutrition means getting the right amount of nutrients from healthy foods and in the right combinations.
 Nutrition is the building block of life.